User Manual

 2. Enter the UI Design module.

-QR Code Display
+2.1.3.
+Displaying the QR Code

 To display the QR code on a different screen, you can use the Navigate action to redirect to a new screen.

-1. Select New Screen and name the screen "QR Code ”.
+1. Select New Screen and name the screen “QR Code”.

-QR Code Reading
+2.1.4.
+Scanning the QR Code

-1. Go back to the URL element.
+1. Return to the URL element.

-1. Add the On Change → Device → Scan Barcode action from the ADD ACTION drop-down menu.
+1. Add the On Change → Device → Scan Barcode action from the ADD ACTION dropdown menu.

 Important Notes